soleilEye/SOC-Analyst/Cyber Threat Intellegence/MISP/README.md

 * **Permissible Actions Protocol:** An advanced classification that indicates how the data can be used to search for compromises within the organisation.

 # Additional Resources
-There is plenty of information and capabilities that were not covered in this room.
-This leaves plenty of room for research and learning more about MISP.
-To guide you towards that, look at the following attached links and feel free to come back to the room to practice.
+There is plenty of information and capabilities that were not covered in this readme.
+This leaves plenty of readme for research and learning more about MISP.
+To guide you towards that, look at the following attached links and feel free to come back to practice.
 * [MISP Book](https://www.circl.lu/doc/misp/)
 * [MISP GitHub](https://github.com/MISP/)
 * [CIRCL MISP Training Module 1](https://www.youtube.com/watch?v=aM7czPsQyaI)